 \subsection{Convexification of Stator-Network Equilibrium Constraints}

-Unlike the conventional OPF, SCOPF requires the coupling between the network and each generator.
-This coupling is represented by stator-network equilibrium constraints \eqref{eq:scopf_eq} or the so-called stator-algebraic equations in \cite{kundur1994power}.
-To the best of our knowledge, the relaxation of the stator-network equilibrium has not been proposed yet.
-Below we present the convex relaxation for such stator-network equilibrium constraints.
+Unlike the conventional OPF, SSSC-OPF requires the coupling between the network and each generator.
+This coupling is represented by stator-network equilibrium constraints \eqref{eq:SSSC-OPF_eq} or the so-called stator-algebraic equations \cite{kundur1994power}.
+To the best of our knowledge, the relaxation of this equilibrium has not been proposed yet.
+We present the convex relaxation for such equilibrium constraints below.

 Depending on the generator model, the stator-network equilibrium constraints can have a different form.
 In this work, we use a high order generator model-- \RN{4}-order generator model from \cite{PSAT}.
-We use $i$ to indicate generator index, avoiding confusion with node index $k$.
+We use $i$ to indicate the generator index, avoiding confusion with node index $k$.
 As the existing generator model includes current states, we will exclude those current quantities and replace them with voltage ones duly.
-In particular, by neglecting the armature resistance and leakage reactance with steady-state condition of constant internal voltage \cite{li2016sqp}, the currents and internal voltages can be expressed as a function of $d-q$ axis stator terminal voltages ($V_{di},V_{qi}$).
-Thus, following quadratic relations in voltage variables are obtained.
+In particular, by neglecting the armature resistance and leakage reactance with a steady-state condition of constant internal voltage \cite{li2016sqp}, the currents and internal voltages can be expressed as a function of $d-q$ axis stator terminal voltages ($V_{di},V_{qi}$).
+Thus, the following quadratic relations in voltage variables are obtained.

-The above quadratic relations are not ready for SCOPF.
+Here, $x_{di}$ and $x_{qi}$ are d-axis and q-axis synchronous reactance, $E_{fi}$ is field voltage for $i-$th generator.
+Further, the above quadratic relations are not ready for SSSC-OPF as they are nonconvex.
 We further relax those as the following.